wiseman-timelord/Chat-Gradio-Gguf/README.md

 </details>

 ## Hard Requirements
-- Windows 10-11 and/or ~Ubuntu 24-25 - Its BOTH a, Windows AND linux, program, batch for windows and bash for linux, launch dual-mode scripts.
-Ubuntu has not been tested since v2, check v1 release notes for mentions of Ubuntu/Linux testing.
+- Windows 10-11 and/or Ubuntu 24-25 - Its BOTH programs in merged scripts, launching via, batch for windows and bash for Ubuntu.
+Note: Ubuntu has not been tested since v2, it likely will not work currently (check v1 releases for mentions of Ubuntu/Linux testing/work being done, but it will be older models only).
 - Python ~3.11-~3.13 - Requires [Python](https://www.python.org); AI warns me certain libraries wont work on Python 3.14, possibly Spacy.
 - Llm Model - You will need a Large Language Model in GGUF format, check the models section for recommendations, but for quick start I advise one like a Qwen3 4B GGUF model such as [Qwen3-4B-abliterated-GGUF](https://huggingface.co/mradermacher/Qwen3-4B-abliterated-GGUF) for testing basic operation or fast responses, and a Qwen 30b A3B GGUF model for proper testing.
 - Suitable GPU - Gpu may be, Main or Compute, with VRam selection 4GB-96GB.
 Ideally you want the GPU to cover all model layers for fast interference.